Press enter to see results or esc to cancel.

 • Marine technical superintendent

 *Certain Infocomm positions may be eligible for a work pass of up to five years!
-This is great news for American citizens in this field that hope to obtain permanent residency in Singapore.
+This is great news for American citizens in this field who hope to obtain permanent residency in Singapore.
 Most employment passes must be renewed every year.

-Firm-Related Attributes On The COMPASS Employment Pass Application
+Firm-Related Attributes For COMPASS Employment Pass Applicant

 The Ministry of Manpower in Singapore will evaluate the application using the attributes of the firm.
 These attributes include the firm’s diversity relative to the job candidate and the firm’s contribution to local employment.

-Please note that firms with 25 or fewer PMETs automatically score 10 points for both the C3 Diversity Criteria and C4 Support for Local Employment Criteria.
+Please note that firms with 25 or fewer PMETs automatically score 10 points for both the C3 Diversity Criteria and the C4 Support for Local Employment Criteria.

 • 0 points if 25% or more of the firm’s professionals, managers, executives, or technicians (PMETs) have the same nationality as the job candidate